Alice-Githui/Application-Tracker/README.md

 ## APPLICATION TRACKER
-- This application was created by Alice Githui
+- This application was created by Alice Githui.
+- This is the backend of the application created using Django Rest Framework

 ## Purpose
-The purpose of this application is to track all applications made by users from the point where they make an application to when they get either a positive response or a rejection.
-The application tracker tracks in stages i.e.
-- First entry which is when the application is made
-- Mark the application to the next stage after about three weeks if there is no response
+This is a job tracking application.
+This application allows a registered user to:
+- List down their dream jobs and dream companies and potential contacts for the jobs they are looking to apply to
+- Make note of all applications that the user makes
-- Mark all acceptances/scheduled interview and mark the interview date(s) and track with the respective dates
+- Note all the job applications with positive feedback and set the interview times/dates and note that if they are remote or physical
-- Mark all rejections received from applications
+- Note the offers offered by the various companies.

+## Possible Improvements to the application